ethereum-oasis-op/baseline-standard/DLT/baseline-dlt-v1.0-psd01.md

 8. Data Integrity & Transaction Completeness
 9. Integration to External Applications

-In the requirements below we will refer to "The DLT" to mean a DLT chosen by the participants to implement a BPI.
+In the requirements below we will refer to "The CCSM" to mean a CCSM chosen by the participants to implement a BPI.

 ## 1.2 Glossary